yaseen041/buyahouseinrosaritolaravel/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---
-Developed with ❤️ using Laravel By Explore Logics.
+Developed with ❤️ using Laravel.